KxngDummyThink/Discord-Nuke-Bot/README.md

 - NOTE I AM NOT RESPONSABLE FOR ANY BANS TO YOUR ACCOUTNS!
 USE AT YOUR OWN RISK.
 - You will also need to be a admin of a server to invite this bot.

+Please ⭐ this repo if you like the repository.

 # How To use?
 Step 1: Clone this project or download the files.
 - To clone the project, simply do `git clone https://github.com/BruceMacGary/Nuke-Bot.git`.